 Youth Services includes two components - the cost to the County for housing youth who have been remanded to a youth detention facility and the pass-through funding for the Juvenile Crime Prevention Council.
-Expenditures and Revenues are both increasing significantly for FY22.
+Expenditures and Revenue are both increasing significantly for FY22.

 On December 1, 2019, Raise-the-Age went into effect across North Carolina, which impacted youth alleged to have committed nonviolent offenses and ensures that youth up to 18 years old will be heard in juvenile court.
-The cost to house Forsyth County juveniles in various youth detention facilities doubled in Fiscal Year 2021, increasing from \$507,154 in FY20 to an estimated \$1,090,924 in FY21.
+The cost to house Forsyth County juveniles in various youth detention facilities doubled in fiscal year 2021, increasing from \$507,154 in FY20 to an estimated \$1,090,924.00 in FY21.

-The Juvenile Crime Prevention Council is mostly pass-through funding.
-The JCPC received applications totaling \$1,211,885 and will allocate the full \$940,852 received from the State of North Carolina.
-Forsyth County allocated \$400,000 in FY21 to address Gun and Gang Violence and this funding will remain in a budget reserve to be used in FY22.
+The Juvenile Crime Prevention Council is 100% pass-through funding, received applications totaling \$1,211,885 and will allocate the full \$940,852 received from the State of North Carolina.
+Forsyth County allocated \$400,000 to Youth Services in FY21 to address Gun and Gang Violence, and the funding will remain in budget reserves to be used in FY22.